 Ecommerce businesses require a strong digital presence, however, they also need to be able to close the sale with any potential customers.
 Marketing and SEO are considered two sides of the same coin, as an SEO strategy can get more people to your website, but marketing will convince them to buy.

 Some of the top marketing methods for ecommerce businesses include social media as well as email marketing.
-Two-thirds of people abandon shopping cart purchase.
+Two-thirds of people abandon shopping cart purchases.
 Email marketing can remind people of abandoned shopping carts and incentivise them to buy.

 From day one, you should be working on your email marketing pool.
 This means including email collection pop-ups and opt-ins in place on your site to add to your email database, which will then be vital in your wider marketing strategy and enable you to convert first-time traffic into customers.